 Kvitaavatn Fjellstue is an ideal place for anyone preferring the mountains.
 The Fjellstue is situated 950 MASL on a beautiful plateau with panoramic views to the Gaustatoppen.
 The Lake Kvitaavatn is situated below the Fjellstue.

 At the Fjellstue there are numerous outdoor activities in the summer season.
 After having booked your stay, you don’t have to worry about additional fees, our guests have free access to all outdoor activities.

-Canoes and double kayaks are available for a trip in the lake, and we have a mountain disc golf course, which is open from July until it is too wet in the autumn.
+Canoes and double kayaks are available for a trip in the lake, and there is a mountain disc golf course, which is open from July until it is too wet in the autumn.
 By the lake there are shelters and fire places, and in the Kvitaavatn area you will find tables and benches which can be used by our guests.

-You can buy a fishing licence and try to catch a char for dinner.
+You can buy a fishing licence in Rjukan and try to catch a char for dinner.

 You can take the Krosssobanen cable car from Krosso to the mountains and visit the café Gvepseborg.
 Here you will find marked trails, e.g. to the new Hellberghytte on the Hardangervidda.
 This walk is rather easy and will give you a good impression of Europe’s largest mountain plateau.

 Rjukan Klatrepark opens in the summer 2018.
 Explore different climbing paths in fantastic surroundings.

 You can download local tour descriptions from VisitRjukan’s website.